 Build Up Repport

 To begin, you want to make sure you are focusing on your ideal client.
-Once you know who it is you can serve best (you may have a product/service that anyone can benefit from, but you want to focus on who can get the most out of what you have to offer) you want to introduce yourself.
+Once you know who it is, you can serve best (you may have a product/service that anyone can benefit from, but you want to focus on who can get the most out of what you have to offer) you want to introduce yourself.
 Social media can be the perfect way to do just that.
-It offers a comfortable low risk and investment on all parties concerned.
-After they initiate contact (via a like or comment) you will want to lead them to more ways they can get to know you a little better.
+It provides a comfortable low risk and investment on all parties concerned.
+After they initiate contact (via a like or comment), you will want to lead them to more ways they can get to know you a little better.
 Remember, people are more likely to purchase from someone they trust and know then they are to buy from a stranger regardless of price.
-A great way to continue your interaction is through blogs (also brings in new leads), freebie offers (also another lead generator), and email campaigns.
-Once a client has expressed interest set up a call or additional interaction.
+A great way to continue your interaction is through blogs (also brings in new leads), freebie offers (even another lead generator), and email campaigns.
+Once a client has expressed interest, set up a call or additional interaction.

 Ease Into Things

 Now, here’s where a lot of people tend to jump the gun.
 I know it is exciting that you have found someone who you can help, but you don’t want to scare them off and not be able to aid them in solving their health or wellness problems.
 Remember to take it slow and let them tell you what they need.
 We tend to want to share our stories in the hopes that our audience will hear them and either relate or help resolve any of our current issues.
 Trust me, and your client wants to do this, that is why they are meeting with you.
 If, during your conversation, they express an interest in working with you or purchase a product, then you can provide them with that information.